StacyYang/MXNet-Gluon-SyncBN/README.rst

 ==================
 created by `Hang Zhang <http://hangzh.com/>`_

 A preview tutorial for MXNet Gluon Synchronized Batch Normalization (SyncBN) [1]_ .
 We follow the sync-onece implmentation described in the paper [2]_ .
 If you are not familiar with Synchronized Batch Normalization, please see this `blog <http://hangzh.com/SynchronizeBN/>`_.
-Special thanks to [Haibin](https://github.com/eric-haibin-lin) for the technical support!
+Special thanks to `Haibin <https://github.com/eric-haibin-lin>`_ for the technical support.

 Jump to: